 - Pour the batter into the prepared pie plate.
 Bake until the cake is set, about 45 minutes.
 When done, the sides will be puffed and browned.
 The center will be firm to the touch but jiggly underneath.

-- Cool the cake for 2 hours in the pan on a cooling rack, then cover and refrigerate it for at least 2 more hours, preferably overnight.
+- Cool the cake for 2 hours in the pan on a cooling rack, then refrigerate it for at least 2 more hours, preferably overnight.

 - Slice the cake.
 Place the slices on paper towels to absorb any extra moisture.